Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 }

 Upon receiving the access token, save it in a safe place.
 You may store it in the database.
 LinkedIn does not generate long-lived access tokens.
-It is valid for 60 days.
+The access token is valid for 60 days.
 You need to regenerate an access token before expiry by following the above process again.
 It is a kind of ugly thing but currently, programmatic refresh tokens(which are used to regenerate access tokens in the background) are available for a limited set of partners only.
 You may read more about this on LinkedIn documentation.

-Get Your LinkedIn ID using API
+Get Your LinkedIn ID

 <?php